JRRS1982/CV/README.md

 #### *Wealth Management Assistant*

-* Promoted onto the business improvement forum.
+* Promoted onto the business improvement forum due to my contribution to the team with new ideas.
-* Personally selected into the team of the number one billing advisor in the company to support well known celebrity clients.
+* Personally selected into the team of the number one billing advisor in the company to support well known 'A' list celebrity clients and politicians.

 ### AMPP Group (Apr 2017 - Jul 2019)

 #### *Sales Consultant*

-* I exceeded all call targets to establish sales calls between my Sales Director and CEO's (customers).
+* I exceeded all call targets to establish sales calls between my Sales Director and CEO level customers.

 ### Thomas Miller (Mar 2016 - Apr 2017)

 #### *Wealth Management Assistant*

-* I helped design and build a complex new database that contained all client information.
+* I helped design and build a complex new CRM system and worked alongside a high profile financial advisor.

+### Foster Denovo (May 2014 - Mar 2016)

+#### *Client Experience Executive*

+* I gained recognition for creating 'an all client business' excel workbook that reduced workload, highlighted unprofitable clients and provided all the fees and income reports that management needed.
+* I was given a special 'connections connoisseur' title in recognition of the support and guidance that i gave to others I also helped build the companies business processes.

 ### Countrywide Corporate (Aug 2010 - Mar 2014)

 #### *Initial Market Report Team Leader*

-* I was promoted into the team leadership role and managed the team during its relocation from Weybridge to Bracknell.
+* I was promoted into the team leadership role and managed the team during its relocation from Weybridge to Bracknell, keeping the lowest turnover in the company during this time.

+### Child and Adolescent Mental Health Service (CAMHS) (Oct 2009 - Aug 2010)

+#### *Administrator*

+* I maintained a calm and warm demeanor while in contact with children in need of psychiatric support, due to abuse or suicidal tendencies.

+### Grange Management (Affinity Sutton) (Nov 2008 - Apr 2009)

+#### *Senior Management Surveyor*

+* I successfully project managed several large scale schedules of repair to blocks of flats and released a printed service charge budget to thousands of the residents that I was responsible across southern England.

+### HBSV Surveyors and Valuers (Dec 2006 - Nov 2008)

+#### *General Practice Surveyor / Management Surveyor*

+* I managed relationships, property, builders, contracts (building and tenancy), budgets and legal compliance at a small and broad practice of experienced property professionals.

 ## <a name="interests">Interests</a>